tlack/xxl/README.md

 XXL is meant to be tailored to the device you're using it on.
 You can remove You can customize the features that XXL includes out of the box.

-We use a build script called `./c` instead of a Makefile, just to be difficult.
+We use a build script called `./c` instead of a Makefile.
+It tries to make some guesses about how your system is configured and what options are best to use.
+We use a shell script to keep it simple (without having to resort to Autoconf).
+When in doubt, you can make your own decisions by editing the `c` source.
+It's very simple.

 Around line 15 of this file you'll see a line like:

 ```